2014 Presidential Dollar Value Checker: Errors List, ā€œPā€, “D” & “S” Mint Mark Worth

 2014 Presidential Dollar

-The 2014 Presidential Dollar value differs significantly from earlier series years.
-Unlike their predecessors, these coins honoring Warren G. Harding, Calvin Coolidge, Herbert Hoover, and Franklin D. Roosevelt were never released into circulation—minted exclusively for collectors after the U.S. Mint suspended public distribution in 2011.
+The 2014 Presidential Dollar value story is unlike most modern coins.
+These pieces honoring Warren G. Harding, Calvin Coolidge, Herbert Hoover, and Franklin D. Roosevelt were never released into everyday circulation—they belong to the collectors-only “NIFC” (Not Intended For Circulation) era that began in 2012.

 2014 Presidential Dollar Value By Variety

-The following table outlines current market values for 2014 Presidential Dollars across various conditions and mint positions.
-If you know the grade of your coin, you can find the exact price below in the Value Guides section.
+The table below outlines current market values for 2014 Presidential Dollars across conditions and mint positions.
+If you already know your coin’s grade, jump directly to the Value Guides section for exact pricing.

 2014 Presidential Dollar Value Chart